Trigus42/Private-LAN/README.md

   I won't actively work on it anymore but keep it for anyone looking for a reference to maintain their existing setup.

 ## Tags
-I will create a new tag with a incremented major version number when making changes that could break existing setups.
+I will create a new tag with an incremented major version number when making changes that could break existing setups.